luzmo-official/cumulio-auth0/Readme.md

 # Multi-tenant integration example with use of Auth0

+Follow the steps below to setup a simple webapp that displays a cumul.io dashboard with multi tenancy.
+Setting this app will allow you to define rules that determine what each user has access to on your dashboard.

+Before you begin, you will need a cumul.io account.

 ## I. App install

 `npm install`

-create an .env file in the root directory with two keys (replace the KEY & TOKEN with the one from your Cumul.io account):
+create a file called '.env' in the root directory with two keys (replace the KEY & TOKEN with the one from your Cumul.io account):

 ```
 CUMULIO_API_KEY=XXX